tilezen/vector-datasource/docs/layers.md

 #### Changelog

 The current version of Mapzen vector tiles is v0.7.
 Our tiles are still in active development, but we try to minimize backwards incompatable breaking changes.
-We're also interesting in your feedback at hello@mapzen.com!
+We're also interested in your feedback at hello@mapzen.com!

 If you're signed up for a Mapzen Vector Tiles API key you should receive an email notifying you of upcoming changes before they are rolled out to production.